 “Vote: Should we continue using our current document editor or try out something new?

 6. Set time estimates for each meeting agenda item

 Meetings often take more time than estimated, typically because people often underestimate the time needed to discuss or come to a decision.

 Always set time limits for each meeting agenda item and go accordingly.
-Incorporate how much time will be needed to introduce the topic, have a discussion, answering questions, uncovering potential solutions and settling down on a solution that everyone agrees with.
+Incorporate how much time will be needed to introduce the topic, have a discussion, answer questions, uncover potential solutions and settle down on a solution that everyone agrees with.